 Recruiters and/or hiring decision makers’ own preferences

+Give them what they ask for.
 Some say they want lots of background on candidates and prefer 5, 6 or more pages.
 Some say they’ll toss any resumes longer than 2 pages.

 A long career history

 With several companies and many job titles – shortcutting and eliminating positions may not be wise, and could have legal ramifications.
 Important qualifying achievements and contributions may be overlooked for the sake of resume length.